REALLY GOOD NEWS - EXETER DEAF ACADEMY PLAYING FIELD. (Mount Radford Lawn.)

 To see our vision for how this playing field could be used for the community - click here.

-Following the Government’s announcement of a £250 million emergency active travel fund, a series of temporary measure to support public safety are being explored by Devon County Council.
+Following the Government’s announcement of a £250 million emergency active travel fund, a series of temporary measures to support public safety are being explored by Devon County Council.
 These outline the County’s immediate priorities for supporting social distancing on key travel to work routes, city and neighbourhood shopping centres.

 The traders have been consulted, Exeter C.C. is involved as well as Devon C.C.
 See the four links below.